terra-money/enterprise-contracts/packages/membership-common/README.md

-Membership common API
+Membership common functionalities
 =======

-Common structures to interface with membership contracts.
+Common functionalities of membership contracts, such as admin, hooks, etc.